sodasoba1/sodasoba1/docs/add-new-br.md

+#:material-image-plus:{ .th-red } Add new icons your system

 Manually adding icons you have made or saved to your system is also possible and quite simple

 click `Add New` be sure `Manual` is selected choose the `Icon Style` you are adding